-Second, the Complainant may file a Non-Title IX Prohibited Conduct Complaint in a case in which the Prohibited Conduct did not occur in the University's education program or activity or did not occur in the United States but would, if proven, violate the Policy (i.e., allegations of misconduct in a study abroad program or off-campus misconduct committed against another member of the University community).
+Second, the Complainant may file a Non-Title IX Prohibited Conduct Complaint in a case in which the Prohibited Conduct did not occur in the University's education program or activity, did not occur in the United States, or is not Sexual Harassment as defined in 34 C.F.R.
+106.30(a), but would, if proven, violate the Policy (i.e., allegations of misconduct in a study abroad program or off-campus misconduct committed against another member of the University community).

-As soon as practicable after the filing of a Formal Complaint, OED will provide a Notice of Receipt of Formal Complaint to the parties who are known.
+As soon as practicable after the filing of a Formal Complaint, OIR will provide a Notice of Receipt of Formal Complaint to the parties who are known.
 The Notice of Receipt of Formal Complaint shall include the following information: (1) notice of the process that applies to the allegations; (2) the identities of the parties involved in the incident; (3) the conduct allegedly constituting the violation; (4) the date and location of the incident, if known; (5) a statement that the Respondent is presumed not responsible for the alleged conduct; (6) a statement that a determination regarding responsibility is made at the conclusion of the process; (7) the parties' right to have an Advisor of their choice, who may be, but is not required to be, an attorney; (8) the parties' right to inspect and review evidence; and (9) notice that providing false information to a University official is a violation of the Code of Conduct, HR0580.

-&lt;sup>15 Capitalized terms have the same meaning in the Policy and Appendix D and D-1.
+16 Capitalized terms have the same meaning in the Policy and Appendix D and D-1.

-&lt;sup>16 The procedures set forth in Appendix D and D-1 will discuss employee Respondents, and will be modified, as needed, for third parties.
+17 The procedures set forth in Appendix D and D-1 will discuss employee Respondents, and will be modified, as